-Chatbots, such as ChatGPT, are an example of a Large Language Model (LLM) that can answer questions and generate text so that the end result resembles something produced by a human.
-The arrival of chatbots has encouraged us to reflect on how we and our students work with text within an academic context.
+Generative Artificial Intelligence (GAI), such as chatbots, are examples of Large Language Model (LLM) that can answer questions and generate text so that the end result resembles something produced by a human.
+The emergence of GAI at the universities has an impact on many aspects of teaching and exams, which educators should take into consideration.

-Here are some examples of what chatbots can be used for at university and some things to consider when using them.
+Here are some examples of what GAI and chatbots can be used for at university and some things to consider when using them.

 Your students need to know how they may and may not use chatbots.
 Have a discussion with your students about the limitations of chatbots and the ethical implications of using them.
 It’s important that students develop a better understanding of how they can use chatbots in a responsible way.
 It could be relevant to discuss: